 What is the coolest thing you've experienced while working in the industry?I'd say having the opportunity to design and build numerous buildings for my Alma Mater (Marquette University).

 What was your favorite subject in school?Geography.
 I used to sit and read the atlas for hours.
 I actually placed in the state geography bee in 8th grade, I nearly made it to Nationals with a chance to meet Alex Trebek who was hosting.
 I guess it's no wonder that I specialized in planning and real estate!

 What's the coolest thing you've experienced while working in the industry?I don’t know how “cool” it is but memorable, definitely.
 I met the founder of Jelly Belly while I was working on property acquisition for a customer.
 I’ll never forget going to his factory, seeing all of the pictures of him with Ronald Reagan (fun fact: he was an avid jelly bean lover!), getting a bunch of jelly beans and leaving with the only jelly bean business card I’ve ever seen.
 We never got the deal done but I did enjoy those jelly beans!

-What is your favorite book?I'm not a big reader in my spare time, but one book I read years ago was Catcher in the Wry by Bob Uecker.
+What is your favorite book?Years ago I read Catcher in the Wry by Bob Uecker.
 It's hilarious and I love Mr. Baseball!